 Your immigration status must align with the purpose of your stay in the U.S. Students or scholars at Bradley University may be eligible to change status.
 If the purpose of a visit to the U.S. has changed, a change of status may be necessary.
 Changing your visa status can be a complicated process.
-The Office of International Student and Scholar Services (OISSS) can advise you on F or J status maintenance and help you understand the change of status process.
-OISSS cannot assist you with your change of status application to the U.S. government.
-In some cases, OISSS will recommend that you seek the assistance of a licensed immigration attorney/lawyer.
+International Student Services (ISS) can advise you on F or J status maintenance and help you understand the change of status process.
+ISS cannot assist you with your change of status application to the U.S. government.
+In some cases, ISS will recommend that you seek the assistance of a licensed immigration attorney/lawyer.

 A change of status can be done in one of two ways:

 - Apply outside of the U.S.—Return to your home country and apply for a new visa at the nearest U.S. embassy or consulate.
 This option is generally much quicker.

 - Apply within the U.S.—Apply for a change of status from within the U.S. This process can take several months.
 Current USCIS case processing times can be found on the USCIS website.